Shuffle/Shuffle/.github/install-guide.md

 2. Open the Shuffle backend's go.mod file (./shuffle/backend/go.mod)  (**NOT** in shuffle-shared)
 3. Change the following line to point to your directory AFTER the =>
 ```
-//replace github.com/frikky/shuffle-shared => ../../../../git/shuffle-shared
+//replace github.com/frikky/shuffle-shared => ../../shuffle-shared
 ```
 4. Make the changes you want, then restart the backend server!
 5. With your changes made, make a pull request :fire:

 ## Database - Opensearch
-Make sure this is running through the docker-compose, and that the backend points to it with SHUFFLE_OPENSEARCH_URL defined
+Make sure this is running through the docker-compose, and that the backend points to it with SHUFFLE_OPENSEARCH_URL defined.

+So essentially, what that means is:
+1. Make sure you have docker-compose installed
+2. Make sure you have the docker-compose.yml file from this repository
+3. Run `docker-compose up opensearch -d`

 ## Orborus
 Execution of Workflows: